iggredible/vueBlog/src/data/original/2019-12-28_design-process-how-i-decided-how-to-add-arrow-button.md

 From inspirations, I decided on three things: dark-mode, back arrow, and scrollTop arrow.
 I also decided to put them in the bottom so they won't interfere with most people's [F-shaped reading pattern](https://www.nngroup.com/articles/f-shaped-pattern-reading-web-content-discovered/).

-This is what I came up with:
+This is what I came up with.
+Note the two buttons on bottom left:

 ![result with two sidebar arrows](https://firebasestorage.googleapis.com/v0/b/archer-import.appspot.com/o/blogs%2F2019%2F12%2F28%2Fresult-twoarrows.png?alt=media&token=e8f0e138-9dfa-4224-a94d-d4b8fc771fa3)